SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 Given an existing _Topic_ configured in Cloud Pub/Sub, a _Subscription_ is created to this topic which triggers the _Connector logic_ deployed in Cloud Run.
 The Connector (1) checks the received Pub/Sub message, (2) gets _Solace PubSub+ broker connection details_ that have been configured as a secret in Secret Manager, (3) constructs an HTTP REST Request, message body and headers also taking into account the configured _Authentication method_ at PubSub+, and (4) sends the Request to PubSub+ using the REST API.
 The REST API Response indicates the success of getting the message into PubSub+.

-Messages published to the Google Pub/Sub Topic will now be delivered to the PubSub+ event broker and available for consumption by any of its supported APIs from any point of the Event Mesh.
+Messages published to the Google Pub/Sub Topic will now be delivered to the PubSub+ Event Broker and available for consumption by any of its [supported APIs](https://solace.com/products/apis-protocols/) from any point of the Event Mesh.

-### GCP components and interactions
+### Components and interactions

-#### Connector service in Cloud Run
+#### Connector service in GCP Cloud Run

 The Connector service, deployed in Cloud Run, is implemented in Python v3.9 in this example.
 The same functionality can be adapted to any other programming language and used in Cloud Run.
 The Connector service could have also been deployed in Google Cloud Functions or App Engine as other options.

-#### Pub/Sub Push delivery
+#### GCP Pub/Sub Push delivery

 The Google Pub/Sub Subscription is configured to use [Push delivery](https://cloud.google.com/pubsub/docs/push) which immediately calls the REST trigger URL of the Connector service when a message becomes available that matches the subscription.